eddiespag-hetti/CatMatesApp/README.md

-# Cat Sitting Web Application
+# CatMates

-Welcome to the CatMates!
+Welcome to CatMates!
 This web application connects cat owners with cat sitters, providing a platform for owners to find trusted sitters to care for their feline friends while they're away.
 Sitters can browse job listings posted by owners and apply for sitting opportunities.

 ## Features